 We do not provide web development, website updates (for instance, WordPress or Magento updates) or programming services.
 We also do not design nor implement complex environments as part of our management, though we have made exceptions for customers both inside and outside of our server management agreement.
 Please contact our sales if you are interested in this.

 No, there are no extra charges for this.
-Most of our customers migrate every two to five fives.
+Most of our customers migrate every two to five years.
 We manage both servers, one at no additional cost, until the migration is complete.

 Non-urgent tickets are typically responded to within 15 to 30 minutes, often faster, depending on the current ticket volume, while emergency tickets are responded to within 5 to 10 minutes.
 However, there is no way to promise that all tickets will be answered within this time frame because ticket volume does vary at times.